 The identity of the UChicago graduate environment has historically been associated strongly with its renowned research workshops in the humanities and social sciences.
 Sponsored by the Council on Advanced Studies, the workshops aim to bring together faculty and graduate students both from the University of Chicago and the wider Chicago area to create scholarly dialogue and foster the exchange of ideas.
 Approximately seventy workshops are currently taking place on campus, ranging across a wide spectrum of interests and disciplines, many with interdisciplinary aims, including performance studies, cultural studies, political science, Latin American, American and European history, and art and politics of East Asia.

 The 20th and 21st Century Workshop (C20/21) provides a space for graduate students and faculty members across the humanities to present and discuss work in progress that engages aesthetic and cultural objects produced in the 20th and 21st centuries, as well as their associated contexts, reception, and theoretical problems.
-Although the workshop is open to a variety of disciplinary approaches, it is primarily organized around conceptual questions specific to this historical period, including: the instability of categories like “high” and “low” culture, modernism’s lives and afterlives, the effects of changing media technologies, and 20th/21st century histories of race, class, gender, ability, and sexuality.
-The workshop meets on Mondays from noon-1:20 p.m., on even-number weeks during academic quarters.
+While the workshop is open to a variety of disciplinary approaches across the humanities, it is primarily organized around conceptual questions specific to this historical period, including: modernism and its strengths/weaknesses/alternatives; attempts at and troubles with interpreting the contemporary; colonialism and its afterlives; histories of the disciplines and other knowledge formations; and the changing position of the arts in relation to mass culture.
+The workshop meets on alternate Mondays from 3:00 p.m. to 4:20 p.m. in Classics 312.